henrikstranneheim/MIP_api/docs/MIP_overview.rst

 --------
  - Autonomous
  	* Checks that all dependencies are fulfilled before launching
  	* Builds/downloads references and/or files missing before launching
+ 	* Decompose and normalise references and variant vcf
  	* Splits and merges files for samples and families when relevant
  - Automatic
 	* A minimal amount of hands-on time